 As I was headed home again after work today, I saw them again.
 4 black electric scooters.
 Parked along the sidewalk.

 I decided to walk up and inspect them further and sure enough, my day was made.
 I found out that it is indeed part of a scooter sharing app, a new product from an electric vehicle sharing startup in Venice called Bird.
-A new type of eco-friendly tech-enabled alternate transportation.
+A new type of dockless short distance eco-friendly gps-tracked alternate transportation.
 Boom - mind blown.

 What is Bird?